ISU-MolPhyl/EEOB563/computer_labs/lab1/UNIX.md

 ## UNIX
 <img src="./dilbert-unix.gif" align="center" hspace="10">

-The objective of this tutorial is to introduce you to several tool that we will use through the semester.
-It is impossible to teach/learn any of them in one lab period, so you will have to learn and practice them through the entire course and beyond.
-These tools were first developed and used on [UNIX](https://en.wikipedia.org/wiki/Unix), so we will start with reviewing/learning about this system.
+The objective of this tutorial is to introduce you to [UNIX](https://en.wikipedia.org/wiki/Unix).
 Although UNIX's  [Command-Line Interface](https://en.wikipedia.org/wiki/Command-line_interface) may seem archaic, it is the single most powerful tool in a bioinformaticians toolbox.
 Some basic understanding of how to use the Command Line to move, modify and view files containing molecular and descriptive data is an absolute requirement for modern biological analysis.

 ## A few definitions:
 **UNIX:** A computer operating system originally developed in 1969 by a group of AT&T employees at Bell Labs.
 Unix was designed to be portable, multi-tasking and multi-user in a time-sharing configuration.
 Unix systems are characterized by various concepts: the use of plain text for storing data; a hierarchical file system; treating devices and certain types of inter-process communication (IPC) as files; and the use of a large number of small programs instead of a single monolithic program that includes all of the same functionality.
 These concepts are known as the Unix philosophy.